projectcalico/calico/v3.1/usage/faq.md

   natOutgoing: true
 EOF
 ```

+## Can {{site.prodname}} coexist with my own iptables rules?

+Yes.
+By default, Felix will write its own rules at the top of the iptables chain.
+If you want your rules to have priority, then change the chainInsertMode setting in your [Felix Configuration]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/felixconfig) to `Append`.

 ### On AWS with IP in IP, why do I see no connectivity between workloads or only see connectivity if I ping in both directions?